-Summer is over.
-And, unless you live in a direction closer towards the equator, that means you have a few months of cold, nasty weather to contend with.
+Summer has been over for a while.
+And, unless you live in a direction closer towards the equator, that means we still have a few months of cold, nasty weather to contend with.
 A lot of people think the best time to get fit is during the summer.
 While summer gives more outdoor options for fitness, the winter is actually a great time to get in shape.
 Then, when summer comes, you can show off the great body you’ve earned.

 Be Creative With Indoor Options

-Winter doesn’t mean you have to resign yourself to using the elliptical in front of the television day in and day out.
+Winter doesn’t mean you have to resign yourself to using the elliptical in front of the television for three months.
 Doing the same indoor activity over and over again will bore anyone into quitting after awhile.
 And, winter generally lasts four to six months depending on where you live.

 Mix up your indoor workouts to keep yourself interested.
 Join a gym.
 Find a home DVD program like Beachbody’s Insanity or P90X (check out our Insanity Asylum Volume 2 review).
 Join an indoor basketball league.
 Find activities you enjoy and mix it up.

 Just because it’s winter doesn’t mean you have to be stuck indoors.
 There are a ton of outdoor activities in the winter that can keep you in shape.
 And, they’re pretty fun.
 A few examples are cross country skiing, downhill skiing, snow golf, hiking, and even snowball fights.
 Just bundle up and be safe.

 If you get some warmer or sunnier days, then try to do some of your other favorite activities like running.
 Although you should make your indoor workouts creative, mixing in outdoor sports and activities will help keep you interested and healthy.

 Sometimes it’s really hard to stay motivated during the winter.
 After all, if you drive home in the darkness and go in your house, the couch looks much more inviting than the treadmill.
 It’s very easy during the dark days of winter to just throw up your arms and say, “whatever.”